willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 - Sets of plain clothes, similar to what travellers might wear.
 - Sets of dockworkers clothes.

-The party should be able to infer that this means at least 5 gang members will be present tomorrow; one of which will be posing as a member of the public and another as a dock worker.
+The party should be able to infer that this means as many as 5 gang members will be present tomorrow in disguises; one of which will be posing as a member of the public and another as a dock worker.
 If the party wants, they can remove any items from the cache and the gang will not have them at their disposal tomorrow.

+### The Warehouse

+The storage warehouse near Shufharz will be locked, but Shufharz will have a master key.
+Inside is a massive supply of empty boxes, loading tools, and woodworkers tools that are presumably for repairs.
+There is nothing of interest in here currently, but a character will note that the haphazard layout of empty crates does present a number of hiding places.

+Take a note if any character chooses to enter the warehouse - if they later investigate the lead on the missing working during the day, allow them to roll an investigation check to determine if anything in the warehouse has been disturbed.

 ### The Bridge